 Back Home Safely is our NJ-based home modification company.
 We work with many facilities by assisting with their patients’ safe discharges home through home modification intervention.

 Our organization also helps people simply aging-in-place by addressing their safety and accessibility needs.
-We strive to prevent falls by installing grab bars and railings as well as other safety equipment to avoid a life altering injury.
+We strive to prevent falls by installing grab bars, stairlifts, ramps, ceiling lifts, railings, accessible showers, and other safety equipment to avoid life-altering injuries.
 Our therapists focus on caregiver safety as well as patient safety.
 It’s a huge problem if the caregiver gets injured.
 Our home evaluators assess the homes of our patients and if the family chooses to move forward with any of the recommendations, our carpenters and technicians can complete most of the projects.

 We have enjoyed owning and growing our organization for many years.
-We decided to develop a franchise, modeled after Back Home Safely, which allows us to teach other healthcare professionals to do what we do here in NJ.
+We decided to develop a franchise, modeled after Back Home Safely, which allows us to teach other professionals to do what we do here in NJ.
 The name of the franchise system is GreenLight Mobility.
 We have had the privilege of training and supporting our first franchisees, an OT/PT couple, in Charlotte, NC.
+We are now onboarding our 2nd franchisee in Raleigh/Durham/Chapel Hill, NC who is an OT.

 Are you still treating patients?